Legal Operations Specialist Jobs in USA with Visa Sponsorship

 What happens to my visa if my employer's legal department is restructured or eliminated?

-Your H-1B status is employer-specific.
+Your H-1B visa status is employer-specific.
 If your position is eliminated, you have a 60-day grace period to find a new sponsoring employer and have them file an H-1B transfer before your status lapses.
 Portability kicks in once the new petition is filed, even before it's approved, as long as it's non-frivolous.

 What is the prevailing wage requirement for sponsored Legal Operations Specialist jobs?